Juicing vs Smoothies: What’s Really the Best Option

 Let’s get to it!

 Nothing replaces food in its whole form…not even supplements.
 When we eat food in its natural form, we are getting a variety of nutrients and fiber.
 Unaltered food will always be your best bet.
-When we alter the form, and when we cook it for that matter, we alter the nutrient profile of that food.
+When we alter the form, we alter the nutrient profile of that food.
+Cooking is a form of alteration.
 Sometimes for the better and sometimes not.

 Smoothies seem to be all the rage.
-You can get them made at a lot of establishments today.
-I think the big appeal is that they are easy to throw together and can be a meal in a glass.
+You can grab them on the run or make them at home.
+The big appeal is they're easy to throw together and can be a meal in a glass.
 I am a fan of smoothies with some cautions.
 Let’s first look at the pros and cons of smoothies:

 - They are predigested meaning the foods are already partially broken down.
-If you have digestion and absorption issues, this may be beneficial for you.
+If you have digestion and absorption issues, this may be help you.

 - It’s an easy way to get in your dark leafy greens each day.